Icinga/icinga2/doc/09-object-types.md

   severity                  | Number                | [Severity](19-technical-concepts.md#technical-concepts-checks-severity) calculated value.
-  problem                   | Boolean               | Whether the host is considered in a problem state type (NOT-UP). handled                   | Boolean               | Whether the host problem is handled (downtime or acknowledgement).
+  problem                   | Boolean               | Whether the host is considered in a problem state type (NOT-UP). handled                   | Boolean               | Whether the host problem is handled (downtime or acknowledgement). next\_update              | Timestamp             | When the next check update is to be expected.